kabanero-io/kabanero-pipelines/README.md

 kubectl apply -f <collection-name>-pipeline-resources.yaml
 ```

-## The featured collections should have activated the tasks and pipelines already.
+### The featured collections should have activated the tasks and pipelines already.
 If you are creating a new task or pipeline, activate them manually

 ```
 kubectl apply -f <task.yaml>
 kubectl apply -f <pipeline.yaml>
 ```

-## Run the pipeline
+### Run the pipeline

 Sample PipelineRun files are provided under ./pipelines/manual-pipeline-runs.
 Locate the appropriate pipeline-run file and execute it.
 ```
 kubectl apply -f <collection-name>-pipeline-run.yaml
 ```

-## Check the status of the pipeline run
+### Check the status of the pipeline run

+You can check the status of the pipeline run from the OKD console, command line, or Tekton dashboard.

+Command line:
 ```
 kubectl get pipelineruns
 kubectl -n kabanero describe pipelinerun.tekton.dev/<pipeline-run-name>
 ```

+Tekton dashboard

+Login to the Tekton Dashboard and navigate to the Pipeline runs section in the menu on the left hand menu.
+Find your pipeline run and click on it to check the status and find logs.

 # Execute pipelines using Tekton Dashboard Webhook Extension